frelon/suse-elemental/docs/image-build-and-customization.md

 # Image Build and Customization

-This section provides an overview of how the `elemental3` command-line client enables users to build ready to boot images that are customized, extended and based on a specific set of components defined in a [release manifest](release-manifest.md).
+This section provides an overview of how the `elemental3` command-line interface enables users to build ready to boot images that are customized, extended and based on a specific set of components defined in a [release manifest](release-manifest.md).

 ## elemental3 build